Void Rivals

 Void Rivals is an American comic book ongoing series written by Robert Kirkman, and drawn by Lorenzo De Felici.
 It debuted on June 14, 2023, being published by Skybound Entertainment, an imprint of Image Comics.
-The story follows Darak and Solila, two individuals from opposing sides of an ancient extraterrestrial racial war, whose ships crash on a barren planet.
-Forced to cooperate for survival, they uncover the truth that their races are actually the same and that the war is based on secrets and lies.
+The story follows Darak and Solila, two individuals from opposing sides of an ancient extraterrestrial racial war, whose ships crash on a barren planet, forcing them to cooperate for survival.

 It is the first installment (and only wholly original intellectual property) in the Energon Universe, a shared universe that combines new Transformers and G.I.
 Joe comics developed by Skybound, in collaboration with Hasbro.

 Publication history

 Comics

 Void Rivals was announced in February 2023 as the beginning of an "all-new shared universe" developed by Skybound Entertainment and Image Comics.

 The series is being written by Robert Kirkman, drawn by Lorenzo De Felici and colored by Matheus Lopes.
 Kirkman and De Felici had previously worked together on another comic titled Oblivion Song.

-Kirkman said, "With every project I do, I’m always trying to challenge myself.
+Kirkman said, "With every project I do, I'm always trying to challenge myself.
 One thing I’ve always loved doing is starting small with a story and expanding the depth, scope and stakes as we progress.
-With Void Rivals we’ll be going bigger than I ever have and at a much faster pace.
+With Void Rivals we'll be going bigger than I ever have and at a much faster pace.
 This project is going to be monumental.
-I can’t wait for people to see what Lorenzo and I have been cooking."
+I can't wait for people to see what Lorenzo and I have been cooking."

 Sean Mackiewicz, publisher and SVP for Skybound Entertainment, also added, "Void Rivals takes every element fans expect from Skybound comics—incredible worlds, dynamic characters, and jaw-dropping twists—and kicks off our first shared universe.
-This comic is the start of something we’ll be talking about for years to come."
+This comic is the start of something we'll be talking about for years to come."

 By the time the first issue was published, Skybound announced the series to be part of the Energon Universe, which combines new comics based on Hasbro brands Transformers and G.I.
 Joe.

 Toys

 In March 2025, Hasbro announced a three pack toy line featuring Darak, Solila and Jetfire figures for San Diego Comic-Con.
-They toys were presented on July 24, 2025.
+The toys were presented on July 24, 2025.